tikv/tikv/docs/op-guide/deploy-tikv-using-docker.md

 This guide describes how to deploy a multi-node TiKV cluster using Docker.

-> **Note:** Do not use Docker to deploy the TiKV cluster in the production environment.
+> **Warning:** Do not use Docker to deploy the TiKV cluster in the production environment.
 For production, [use Ansible to deploy the TiKV cluster](deploy-tikv-using-ansible.md).

 ## Prerequisites